What is Scrum in Agile: Basics to Best Practices for Beginners

 Finally, there’s far less upfront planning.
 Scrum lets teams adjust and pivot to reactions from customers and market changes in the pace set by the sprints.

-Basic Principles of Agile Scrum
+The 6 Principles of Scrum Methodology

 - Self-organize — Teams that buy-in to their own work and process get more done and are happier.
 Let them self-organize and take more responsibility for who does what and how problems are solved!